TOKYO (TR) – Last week, police in Massachusetts arrested Michael Taylor, a former special forces soldier, and his son, Peter Taylor.

 A female employee at a hotel on Takeshita-dori in Harajuku said that she recalled seeing a foreigner — a rare occurrence in those days — enter the premises on March 5, three days before Takekawa disappeared.
 When shown a photograph of Father Vermeersch, she confirmed that he was the foreigner she had seen.

 The priest drove a white Renault sedan.
 A woman living near where Takekawa’s corpse was found recalled seeing a white sedan nearby at around 5:00 a.m. on the day of the discovery.
 When the police presented her with a catalog of vehicles, she confirmed the one she had seen was same as that driven by the priest.
-(Police later learned that he had the tires on the sedan changed after the incident.)
+(It was later speculated that he had the tires on the sedan changed after the incident.)

 Then there were the mushrooms.
 The results of the autopsy revealed that Takekawa had eaten a Chinese meal shortly before her death.
 Among the food items found in her stomach were matsutake mushrooms that had been sliced in a recognizable way.
 Such a product was sold at a shop in front of JR Ogikubo Station.
 An employee said that he had sold the canned product to a man resembling Father Vermeersch.